seiyaku

 Hanukkah

 Christianity is not the only religion to use candles.
-Jews light a candle at the beginning and end of the Sabbath.
-A special candle is lit on Yom HaShoah, the day of remembrance for victims of the Holocaust.
-The Menorah was used with the tabernacle and its seven-branch design dictated by God to Moses (Exod.
+Jews light candles at the beginning and end of the Sabbath.
+A special memorial candle is lit on Yom HaShoah, the day of remembrance for victims of the Holocaust.
+The Menorah was used with the tabernacle; its seven-branch design was dictated by God to Moses (Exod.
 25:31-40).
-The Hanukkah reminds us of the miracle where lamp fuel sufficient for one day lasted for eight days, which gave enough time to rebuild the temple in Jerusalem.
+The Hanukkah (often called the Hanukkah menorah) reminds Jews of the miracle where lamp oil for one day lasted eight days, long enough to rededicate the Temple in Jerusalem.

 Buddhists place candles in front of images to represent the light of the Buddha's teachings.
 In Thailand, huge elaborately carved candles are paraded through the streets during their Ubon Ratchathani Candle Festival.